yonihod/periapt/readme.md

 ## General instructions
 You will create a REST server that returns information from the Wikipedia website.

-Your server must run locally on port 3000.
-Our tests expect such a server to be up and running.
+Your server must be **publicly available**.
+You may choose any cloud provider you like (Heroku, AWS, Azure, GCP/Firebase, everything works).

+**Please provide detailed instuctions regarding:**
+1. How to use your API.
-**Please provide instructions for how to run your server from your source code** (e.g `npm install && tsc && PORT=3000 node dist`).
+2. How to run your server from your source code (e.g `npm install && tsc && PORT=3000 node dist`).
+3. How to publish changes to the public API.

 This exercise consists of parts.
 Make sure you're completely done with each part before moving on to the next.
 As a tip, you're advised to make a different commit/branch for every part to make sure you have a stable, working version for each part.